School lunch program at Berkeley Public School

 • Learning to eat different foods takes time and practice.

-• Everyone has their own way of approaching new foods.
-Some children might like a new food right away, while others may need to try it many times before they are ready to taste it.
+• Everyone had their own way of approaching new foods.
+Some children liked a new food right away, while others needed to try it many times before they were ready to taste it.

-• Trying new foods can be exciting for some children, but it might feel scary or uncomfortable for others.
+• Trying new foods was exciting for some children but felt scary or uncomfortable for others.

-• We will keep mealtimes relaxed and stress-free.
-This means trusting that students will know how much they want to eat and letting them have as much or as little as they feel like, without making any comments.
+• We kept mealtimes relaxed and stress-free.
+This means trusting that students knew how much they want to eat and letting them have as much or as little as they felt like, without making any comments.

 Accordion Content